moleculer-java/moleculer-java-mongo/README.md

 </bean>
 ```

-This case is different from using without Spring Framework in that the DAO classes are inherited from SpringMongoDAO,
+This case is different from using without Spring Framework in that
+the DAO classes are inherited from "SpringMongoDAO",
 and the stereotype of the DAO classes is "Repository":

 ```java